Intellisrc/m2d2/README.md

 ### 2. as 'template' property (explained later)

 Sometimes we might only want to duplicate some element and change few properties.
-We can use 'template' and 'data' pairs in any element, for example:
+We can use 'template' and 'items' pairs in any element, for example:

 Initial HTML:
 ```html